-- The Gap's pullover bra is double lined, so it provides extra coverage and a little bit of support.
-Sizing ranges from extra small to extra large (based on band sizes of 32 to 40), and it comes in an array of colors.
-The bra costs around $25, and reviewers like it for its support and comfort.
+- The Gap's basic bra is double lined, so it provides extra coverage and a little bit of support.
+Sizing ranges from extra small to extra large (based on band sizes of 32 to 40).
+The bra costs around $11, and reviewers like it for its support and comfort.

 - Fruit of the Loom's spaghetti strap short bra is made from Lycra-spandex.
 The bra costs about $20 for a three-pack and offers a range of sizes based on band measurement from 32 to 40.
 Reviewers rate the bra highly, and especially like the tank-style straps.

 Bralets (or bralettes) are similar to crop top bras, although they tend to offer a bit more shaping with darts and ruching in the cup area.
 These bras contain spandex, which provides some support for developing breasts.
 Varying styles work well under different necklines.
 Some come with removable padding, as well.